Amplitude determination for $M M \to M M$, $M = \pi, K$ and cross-sections for $\gamma \gamma \to \pi^+ \pi^-, \pi^0 \pi^0, \pi^0 \eta$ in a chiral model: Introduction

-Such developments open up several intriguing possibilities from a theoretical point of view. (a) First, the precise knowledge of the final-state strong-interaction transition matrices can be used to test the predictions of low-energy QCD, or at least differentiate between various models thereof. (b) In the energy range studied, it opens up the possibility of examining the viability of detailed combined structures that potentially can form.
+Such developments open up several intriguing possibilities from a theoretical point of view. (a) First, the precise knowledge of the final-state, strong-interaction transition matrices can be used to test the predictions of low-energy QCD, or at least differentiate between various models thereof. (b) In the energy range studied, it opens up the possibility of examining the viability of detailed combined structures that potentially can form.
 Various strong-interaction models with different structural properties have already been explored in some detail for the light isoscalar and isovector mesons.
-These include, for example, descriptions with simple $q\bar q $ pairs \cite{LM00,NATR96,VD96,RDS98,MDS04}, more complex $q^2\bar q^2$ states \cite{NNA89} or a $K\bar K$ molecular structure \cite{WIsgur82, TB85, SU390, JAO03, KLS04, TBR08, RHL09} for the $f_0(980)$ and $a_0(980)$ in particular.
-Now, in addition to the strong interaction, which is known through the analysis of \cite{DaiPenn14}, electromagnetic effects can be incorporated, and, for example, the resonance formed in the production and subsequent decay of the $K^+K^-$ hadronic atom kaonium \cite{AMG93, BKER95, SVBKER96, SPKR11} can be studied theoretically.
+These include, for example, descriptions with simple $q \bar q$ pairs \cite{LM00, NATR96, VD96, RDS98, MDS04}, more complex $q^2 \bar q^2$ states \cite{NNA89}, or a $K \overline{K}$ molecular structure \cite{WIsgur82, TB85, SU390, JAO03, KLS04, TBR08, RHL09} for the $f_0 ( 980 )$ and $a_0 ( 980 )$ in particular.
+Now, in addition to the strong interaction, which is known through the analysis of \cite{DaiPenn14}, electromagnetic effects can be incorporated, and, for example, the resonance formed in the production and subsequent decay of the $K^+ K^-$ hadronic atom kaonium \cite{AMG93, BKER95, SVBKER96, SPKR11} can be studied theoretically.
 This, in turn, may become accessible experimentally.
+As a reminder, note that attractive Coulomb interactions are crucial for the formation of kaonium, which, in turn, implies isospin breaking.
+However, because of the disparate length scales over which the strong and Coulomb interactions operate, isospin breaking is confined to the region outside the strong interaction range.
+By assuming this physical assumption and using meson--meson interaction amplitudes, the authors of \cite{SPKR11} have been able to investigate strong interaction effects on the binding (and decay) of kaonium, and have found lifetimes of $(2.2 \pm 0.9) \times 10^{-18} \; $s$ $ for its ground state.
+More recently, the existence of the 2p state of kaonium has been proposed in \cite{PL2020}, by analyzing the data obtained by the CMD-3 experiment on the $e^+ e^- \to K^+ K^-$ process.